felixdorn/nest/README.md

 See how lists work [here](#lists).

-You may use the shorthand `everyday` that transpiles to every day of the week
+You may use the shorthand `everyday` that compiles to every day of the week

 ```
 everyday at 6:30
 ```

-You may also use the shorthand `weekend` that transpiles to `saturday and sunday`
+You may also use the shorthand `weekend` that compiles to `saturday and sunday`

 ```
 every weekend